 The "Notice Deadline" is defined as that date which is 120 days prior to the one year anniversary of the date on which Intevac first mailed its proxy materials to stockholders for the previous year's annual meeting of stockholders.
-As a result, assuming a mailing date of April 3, 2012 for this proxy statement the Notice Deadline for the 2013 annual meeting of stockholders is December 4, 2012.
+As a result, assuming a mailing date of April 13, 2016, for this proxy statement the Notice Deadline for the 2017 annual meeting of stockholders is December 14, 2016.

 If a stockholder who has notified Intevac of his or her intention to present a proposal at an annual meeting does not appear to present his or her proposal at such meeting.
-Intevac need not present the proposal for a vote at such meeting.